lekhrajdinkar/solution-engineer/01_aws/02_storage/03_S3-2-more.md

 - set (optional) `legal hold` : lock `indefinitely`. (irrespective of retention-period)
 - retention mode:
   - `compliance` --> no longer be deleted/updated in the future, not even by root.
+    - only way to delete, delete account itself. :point_left:
   - `Governance` --> root user can update/delete.

 ---